 Overall you can expect quite a bit of sunshine, with lots of blue skies and a normal average temperature of 15° C (59° F) — and daytime highs of 19-20° C (66.2-68° F).

-Mind you, the Dutch grew up with this more of less steady weather forecast: In the morning sunshine and here and there’ some rain; in the afternoon sunshine with now and then a shower.
+Mind you, the Dutch grew up with this more of less standard weather forecast for this time of the year: In the morning sunshine and here and there’ some rain; in the afternoon sunshine with now and then a shower.
+(A brilliant forecast, right?)

 Amsterdam Weather Facts: June

 • June 1 – 5:25 a.m. / 9:21 p.m

 • June 30 – 5:22 a.m. / 22:06 p.m.

 • Average: 73 mm (2.9 inches) in 72 hours

 For the most past it’s shorts and T-shirts weather — or, as the case may be, skirts and tops or summer dresses.
 Short sleeves!